glotaran/pyglotaran/CONTRIBUTING.rst

 ---------

 A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed (including an entry in HISTORY.rst), the version number only needs to be changed in ``glotaran/__init__.py``.
+Make sure all your changes are committed (including an entry in ``changelog.md``), the version number only needs to be changed in ``glotaran/__init__.py``.

-Then make a `new release on GitHub <https://github.com/glotaran/pyglotaran/releases/new>`_ and give the tag a proper name, e.g. ``0.3.0`` since might be included in a citation.
+Then make a `new release on GitHub <https://github.com/glotaran/pyglotaran/releases/new>`_ and give the tag a proper name, e.g. ``v0.3.0`` since it might be included in a citation.

 Github Actions will then deploy to PyPI if the tests pass.